Nifty June futures at discount

-Reliance Industries (RIL), Tata Steel and Vedanta were the top traded individual stock futures contracts in F&O segment of NSE.
+RIL, Tata Steel and Infosys were the top traded individual stock futures contracts in F&O segment of NSE.

 The June 2022 F&O contracts will expire on 30 June 2022.